Cyril-Grelier/gc_wvcp_cp/src/README.md

 ## OR-Tools

-To install the OR-Tools plugin for Flatzinc and adding it to Minizinc IDE:
+To install the OR-Tools plugin for Flatzinc and add it to Minizinc IDE:

 1. Download the [ORT v9.2 archive](https://github.com/google/or-tools/releases/tag/v9.2)
 2. Extract in the directory of your choosing